Introduction to Freeroll Poker

 Prizes vary between the major sites, there are some that will pay $100 for a win but keep in mind this is 1st place with thousands of entrants.
 You are more likely to cash for $3 for 5 hours work.
 The truth is there is not much money to be won from freeroll poker.
 There are some more lucrative weekly and monthly freerolls that are offered to players who build up enough loyalty points, however, this involves playing for actual cash to be eligible.

 Want to learn poker cheaply?
 Sign up to our Poker Training Video membership.
-Fill in the form below using discount code “FREE210320” for 20% off today.
+Use discount code “FREE10” to get 10% discount in our store.